-Voted to authorize the Board of Selectman to appoint a committee to study the government of the Town of Sterling as amended,
+To see if the Town will authorize the Board of Selectman to appoint a committee to study the government of the Town of Sterling.

-The committee, which shall be known as the 2009 Sterling Town Government Study Committee (the "Committee"), shall consist of seven members, all being Sterling registered voters and residents, one shall be a former or then-current member of the Finance Committee, one shall be a former Selectman, and the remaining five members shall be a citizen-at-large who are not members of the Board of Selectmen nor of the Finance Committee, nor employees of Sterling at any time during the 12 month appointment.
+The committee, which shall be known as the 2009 Sterling Town Government Study Committee, shall consist of five persons, all being Sterling registered voters and residents, two of which shall be former or current members of the Finance Committee, two of which shall be former Selectmen, and one of which shall be a citizen-at-large who is not a current sitting member of any town board, committee, commission or current town employee.
+The intent is to create an unbiased committee.